 This interdisciplinary and international volume offers an innovative and critical exploration of the impact of motherhood on the engagement of women in media and creative industries across the globe.
-Diverse contributions critically engage with the intersections and overlap between the social categories of worker and mother, and the work of media production and maternal care-giving.
+Diverse contributions critically engage with the intersections and overlap between the social categories of worker and mother, and the work of media production and maternal caregiving.

 Conflicting ideas about, and expectations of, mothers are untangled in the context of the working world of radio, film, television and creative media industries.
-The book teases out commonalities between experiences that are evident across a number of countries, from Hollywood to Bollywood, as well as examining the differences between class, religious, maternal status and cultural frameworks that surround working mothers in various nation states.
+The book teases out commonalities between experiences that are evident across a number of countries, from Hollywood to Bollywood, as well as examining the differences between class, religion, maternal status and cultural frameworks that surround working mothers in various nation states.
 It also offers some possibilities for ways forward that can improve the lives of women workers who are also mothers.

 Chapter 1: Motherhood and Media Work: an introduction

 Part 1 Who Cares in Screen Production?

 Chapter 2: Inequality, Invisibility and Inflexibility: Mothers and Carers Navigating Careers in the Australian Screen Industry

 Sheree K. Gregory & Deb Verhoeven

 Chapter 3 Managing Wollstonecraft’s Dilemma: Matriarchs in the Nigerian Broadcast News Media and the Politics of Child Care

 Chapter 4: Representing and Experiencing Motherhood - On and Off Screen in Swedish Film